DarkZangetsu/OAuth-App-Nextjs-Github/README.md

 ## Authentication Configuration (lib/auth.js)

-The `lib/auth.js` file configures the authentication system using NextAuth.js:
+The `lib/auth.js` file configures the authentication system using the `next-auth` package (v4), which provides a complete authentication solution for Next.js applications:

 ### Code Overview